-There are a number of harmful ingredients we should avoid using on our natural hair such as:
+There are a number of harmful ingredients we should avoid using on our hair such as:

 - Mineral Oil

-Before purchasing products, check the label and make sure the ingredients are all-natural.
-You can also check for ingredients that stimulate hair growth such as Biotin, Ayurvedic Herbs, Peppermint Oil, and other natural extracts!
-I enjoy using products with herbs and it has been a game-changer in my regimen.
+Before purchasing products, check the label to see if the ingredients are safe.
+You can also look for ingredients that stimulate hair growth such as Biotin, Ayurvedic Herbs, Peppermint Oil, and other natural extracts!

-Scalp massages are beneficial for healthy natural hair growth.
-Not only does it increase the health of your hair and scalp
+Scalp massages are beneficial for hair growth.
+Not only does it improve the health of your hair and scalp